xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 The xCDL framework should include one or more tools to:

 - generate the artefacts needed by various build configurations (like C/C++ header files)
 - manage (view/edit) the specific xCDL metadata, including in a GUI environment

-The selection of tools used during the build process should not be limited, any system tools being acceptable, but, for reproducibility reasons, the xPack Development Tools are recommended.
+The selection of tools used during the build process is not limited;
+any system tools are acceptable, but, for reproducibility reasons, the xPack Development Tools are recommended.

 ### Definitions and acronyms